FBoucher/stream-projects/Streams/2020-04-08_Stream-87_Adding-Stats-to-AzUrlShortener.md

 Summary
 -------

-In this live stream session, Frank is
+In this live stream session, Frank is adding some statistics (click count) in the project Azure UrlShortener (AzUrlShortener)... and having fun with the new InstaFluff widget.

-📺 - Twitch archive - stream no.
+📺 - Twitch archive - stream no.87

 Replay
 ------